gatling/frontline-doc/content/reference/current/plugins/github_actions/index.md

 description: "Learn how to configure the Gatling Enterprise GitHub Action and run your simulations."
 lead: "Run your Gatling Enterprise simulations from GitHub Actions."
 date: 2023-03-21T14:00:00+00:00
-lastmod: 2023-03-21T14:00:00+00:00
+lastmod: 2023-02-28T14:00:00+00:00
 weight: 5010
 ---

 ## Purpose of this GitHub Action

 This Action enables you to start a Gatling Enterprise simulation directly from your GitHub Actions workflows.
-This plugin links a workflow with one and only one Gatling Enterprise simulation.

 This plugin doesn't create a new Gatling Enterprise simulation, you have to create it using the Gatling Enterprise Dashboard before.